Cross-referenced from Rule 703(4)

 Part V Confidentiality

-14 During this period, the issuer should keep a close watch on the trading activity of its securities and be prepared to make an immediate public announcement if necessary.
+15. During this period, both the issuer and its sponsor should keep a close watch on the trading activity of the issuer's securities.
+The sponsor should be prepared to advise the issuer to make an immediate public announcement if necessary, and the issuer should be prepared to make an immediate public announcement if necessary.

 Part VI Clarification or Confirmation of Rumours or Reports